The MAGIC of Modernization

 7. How do you ANSWER all of these questions?

-I’ve got a ton more questions that can be included, but these 7, which coincidentally match the number of high-level phases of a turn in Magic the Gathering, seem like a great way to get started.
+I’ve got a ton more questions that can be included, but all things considered, this seems like a great way to get started.